Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 Consider the collection of pairs $(D,\gff)$, where $D\subset\C$ is simply connected and $\gff$ is a distribution defined on $D$.
 We say that two pairs $(D,\gff)$ and $(\wt D,\wt \gff)$ are \emph{$\ga$-equivalent} if there is a conformal map $\phi:\wt D\to D$ such that

 A $\ga$\emph{-LQG surface} is a \emph{$\ga$-equivalence class} of pairs $(D,\gff)$ for $\gff$ a Gaussian free field or a related kind of distribution.
 The LQG area measure is preserved when applying the coordinate change formula, in the sense that almost surely, for any open set $A\subset\wt D$ it holds that $\mub_{\gff}(\phi(A))=\mub_{\wt \gff}(A)$.
-The LQG boundary measure is preserved in a similar way.
+The LQG boundary measure is preserved in a similar way. \xin{To see why $Q=2/\gamma+\gamma/2$ makes the LQG area and length preserved, we first note that if $h$ were a smooth function then $Q$ should be replaced by $2/\gamma$ in order to preserve the area and length.
+The extra $\gamma/2$ in $Q$ comes from the fact that $h$ is rough and we have to perform a regularized limit.
+See e.g.\ \cite[Section 2]{shef-kpz}.}